AC Monza: Serie A promotion attempts (1969–1979)

-Three years after their Serie B promotion, Monza came close to reaching the Serie A for the first time in the 1969–70 Serie B under coach Luigi Radice; they needed an away win against first-placed Varese to keep their promotion chances alive on the second-to-last matchday.
+Three years after their Serie B promotion, Monza came close to reaching Serie A for the first time in the 1969–70 Serie B under coach Luigi Radice; they needed an away win against first-placed Varese to keep their promotion chances alive on the second-to-last matchday.
 On 7 June 1970, after just two minutes of play, Monza took the lead through Roberto Caremi; in the sixth minute, Giampaolo Lanzetti failed to double the lead, wasting a clear chance in front of the goal.
 Varese won 2–1, preventing Monza from gaining promotion.

 In mid-1972, Giovanni Cappelletti became president of the club.
-In his first year in charge, Monza were relegated to the Serie C after losing the last match of the 1972–73 season away to Bari 3–1.
+In his first year in charge, Monza were relegated to Serie C after losing the last match of the 1972–73 season away to Bari 3–1.
 Despite their relegation, Monza saw success in the Coppa Italia Semiprofessionisti, reaching the finals in 1974, 1975 and 1976, winning the first two over Lecce and Sorrento, and losing the third in a repeat of the first final.
-Five matches before the end of the 1975–76 season, Monza were promoted back to the Serie B; they also won an Anglo-Italian Cup on 19 June 1976, beating Wimbledon 1–0 in the final through a Francesco Casagrande goal.
+Five matches before the end of the 1975–76 season, Monza were promoted back to Serie B; they also won an Anglo-Italian Cup on 19 June 1976, beating Wimbledon 1–0 in the final through a Francesco Casagrande goal.

-During the late 1970s, Monza came close to gaining promotion to the Serie A on multiple occasions.
+During the late 1970s, Monza came close to gaining promotion to Serie A on multiple occasions.
 The first time was as a newly promoted team in the 1976–77 season, when they lost the season's final match 2–1 against Modena through an 81st-minute own goal.
 The following season went in a similar fashion for Monza, losing out to direct promotion in the second-to-last matchday against Pistoiese.
 In the 1978–79 Serie B season Monza again missed out on promotion in the final matches, being defeated by already-relegated Lecce in the second-to-last match.
 Monza tied with Pescara on points for third place and the two sides played a promotion tie-breaker, which Monza lost 2–0.
 In Cappelletti's last season as president, in 1979–80, Monza failed to gain promotion to the top flight for the fourth consecutive year.
 Four games from the end of the season, Monza were in third place in a spot for direct promotion; decisive defeats against Cesena and Brescia meant that Monza finished in fifth place, three points from Serie A promotion.